Peridot: August’s Birthstone

 How Do I Clean My Peridot Jewellery?

 Regular maintenance of your peridot jewellery is essential for maintaining its vivid green colour.
 When cleaning your diamond peridot ring, use warm, soapy water to clean it.
 Once cleaned, you can dry and polish it lightly with a soft microfibre cloth to remove any excess water or soap from the gemstone.
-We also recommend your Peridot jewellery be cleaned and inspected by a professional jeweller to ensure your ring continues to look incredible.
+We also recommend that your peridot jewellery be cleaned and inspected by a professional jeweller to ensure your ring continues to look incredible.